-Wednesday 16 October 2024
+Wednesday, 16 October 2024

-We hit the ground running on our arrival in a typically grey Lerwick morning.There is always a thrill that courses through you at the realisation that anything can turn up birdwise here although it looks so bleak.The promise of rarities and of birds I would never see in Oxfordshire is a potent mixture of anticipation and excitement.What greater incentive to get out there and start looking.
+We hit the ground running on our arrival in a typically grey Lerwick morning.There is always a thrill that courses through you at the realisation that anything can turn up birdwise here although it looks so bleak.The promise of rarities and of birds I would never see in Oxfordshire engenders a potent mixture of anticipation and excitement.What greater incentive to get out there and start looking.

-When you see one up close, in a rare moment of inactivity it is impossible not to be charmed by their endearing persona.
+When you see one up close and in a rare moment of inactivity it is impossible not to be charmed by their endearing persona.
 Robin like but without the truculence is how I would describe them.
 Most are young birds in a dull plumage of pale buff underparts and brown upperparts with a black tail that shows white flashes when they fly.

 I caught a flash of white today as it dived into the shelter of a sycamore. then there it was again no more than a blur of buff as it shot into another tree.Would it ever settle?